 He has pursued the dream of starting his own farm through apprenticeships and staff positions on vegetable, livestock, and research operations in Oregon, Washington, and Montana.
 Through this process, he has experienced a wide array of educational styles and farmer training programs and is excited to bring that knowledge to CFAC.
 He is focused on creating meaningful opportunities for aspiring farmers to pursue their dreams in Montana.

-Shay’s work focuses on helping to implement the Double SNAP Dollars program and food sovereignty classes in the Mission Valley in conjunction with the Polson Farmers Market.
-She also provides regional technical assistance on implementing and fundraising for nutrition incentive programs at farmers markets.
+Shay’s work focuses on managing the Double SNAP Dollars and Field Tested Mini-grant program at CFAC.
 Shay received her bachelor’s degree in International Political Science from Arcadia University in 2009.

-Prior to CFAC, Shay worked at Mission Mountain Food Enterprise Center in Ronan as the Farm to Institution Program Manager, working to increase local food being served at schools, hospitals, and other public institutions through forward contracting and cooperative purchasing initiatives.
+Prior to CFAC, Shay worked at Mission Mountain Food Enterprise Center in Ronan as the Farm-to-Institution Program Manager, working to increase local food being served at schools, hospitals, and other public institutions through forward contracting and cooperative purchasing initiatives.
 She has also served many stints in various AmeriCorps programs, learning important skills in building social capital and community organizing.
-Shay brings her experiences to CFAC to help increase local and healthy food access to all demographics in western Montana.
+Shay brings her varied experiences to CFAC to help increase local and healthy food access to all demographics in western Montana.

 Mary serves as the New Farmer Programs Coordinator within CFAC’s Beginner Farmer and Rancher (BFR) Program.
 Mary’s work focuses on supporting various aspects of the BFR program, including managing the Farm Link Montana website and coordinating the Planning For On-Farm Success and Farmer Field Day workshops series.

 Her work in food systems first began when she helped revitalize student gardens and a compost system on her college campus.
 This experience motivated her to move West after graduation to work on a small farm in the mountains of Washington.
 She then spent two years serving with AmeriCorps and FoodCorps managing small high school farms in Oregon and helping farmers sell their produce to local schools.